-Pu'er is the only tea in the world that improves with age.
-Where a green tea loses its aromas in a few months, a well-stored Pu'er gains depth, roundness, and complexity year after year.
+Pu'er is one of the rare teas in the world that improves with age.
+While a green tea loses its aromas within a few months, a well-preserved Pu'er gains in depth, roundness, and complexity year after year.
 This property, unique in the world of tea, makes Pu'er an object of patience and fascination.

 Why Pu'er ages

-Not all teas are made to stand the test of time.
-Green tea, for example, undergoes complete fixation which destroys the enzymes responsible for oxidation: it is stabilized, and can only lose its freshness.
-Pu'er, on the other hand, is designed differently.
-During sha qing, the wok-firing process, some of the enzymes are deliberately left active.
-It is this residual fraction that allows the leaf to continue to transform after production.
+Not all teas are meant to last through time.
+Green tea, for example, undergoes complete fixation which destroys the enzymes responsible for oxidation: it is fixed, stable, and can only lose its freshness.
+Pu'er, however, is designed differently.
+During sha qing, the wok-firing fixation, some of the enzymes are deliberately left active.
+It is this residual fraction that allows the leaf to continue transforming after production.
 Our article on Pu'er production details this decisive step.

-Sun-drying plays an equally decisive role.
+Sun drying plays an equally decisive role.
 Less hot than industrial drying, it preserves enzymes and maintains a slight moisture content in the leaf.
-This residual moisture, combined with active enzymes, creates an environment conducive to slow microbial fermentation—fungi, bacteria, yeasts—which progressively transforms the chemical compounds of the leaf.
+This residual moisture, combined with active enzymes, creates a favorable environment for slow microbial fermentation—fungi, bacteria, yeasts—which progressively transforms the chemical compounds of the leaf.
 Bitter tannins degrade, sweet molecules appear, and aromas evolve towards deeper registers.
 It's a living biological process, comparable to what happens in aged cheese or a fine wine in a cellar.

 What changes in the cup

-The evolution of a Pu'er over time follows an arc that connoisseurs learn to recognize.
-Let's take the example of a raw Pu'er (sheng), where aging is most spectacular.
+The evolution of Pu'er over time follows an arc that connoisseurs learn to recognize.
+Let's consider the case of raw (sheng) Pu'er, where aging is most spectacular.

 Young (0–5 years)

 The liquor is clear, yellow-green.
-The tea is lively, sometimes bitter, often astringent, with fresh, herbaceous, floral notes.
-It is a tea with character that does not seek to please immediately.
+The tea is lively, sometimes bitter, often astringent, with fresh vegetal, herbaceous, floral notes.
+It's a tea with character that doesn't immediately try to please.
 Tannins are still very present.

 Adolescent (5–15 years)